 Diabetes can also be the underlying cause of a frozen shoulder.
 Diabetics have a higher risk of getting a frozen shoulder, as collagen within the shoulder joint can become sticky when triggered by the presence of high blood sugars.

-The first phase of treatment will always be conservative and non-surgical.
+The first phase of treatment that a shoulder specialist will recommend is conservative and non-surgical.
 In most cases, patients see significant improvements with non-surgical treatment options.

-With a frozen shoulder, the shoulder is painful and inflammed, the first line of treatment is to take anti-inflammatory oral medications and pain relievers to help ease your discomfort as you recover.
+With a frozen shoulder, the shoulder is painful and inflamed, the first line of treatment is to take anti-inflammatory oral medications and pain relievers to help ease your discomfort as you recover.

 It is also beneficial to ice and rest the shoulder joint.
 The ice can help subside the swelling in your shoulder.
 It is also important to avoid too much movement as it could aggravate the injury.